 - Data visualization tools like Tableau and D3.js

 Supervised by instructors with real-world experience, you’ll build out a portfolio that is sure to impress any admissions committee or prospective employer.
 To this end, most bootcamps also offer some career services to assist you in polishing your CV and interview techniques before graduation.

 Filling Gaps in Functional Knowledge By Means Of Bridge Courses or MOOCs

-Bridge Courses – Bridge courses, which are at the pre-master’s degree level, are offered by some graduate data science degree programs for applicants who have gaps in their knowledge.
-These courses may be offered in-person or online, sometimes in the summer before a student’s first semester begins, and are designed to correct undergraduate preparation deficiencies.
-For example, a major in computer programming may have a gap in mathematics knowledge, and the graduate program may offer bridge courses to bridge this gap.
+Bridge Courses – Pre-master’s bridge courses are offered by some graduate data science degree programs for accepted students who may have a few gaps in their knowledge.
+These courses may be offered in-person or online, sometimes in the summer before a student’s first semester begins, and are designed to give otherwise well-qualified students the chance to complete prerequisites.
+For example, a major in computer programming may have a gap in mathematics knowledge, and the graduate program may offer bridge courses to effectively bridge this gap.
 Graduate schools usually offer bridge courses in areas like:

 - Computer programming, especially in languages such as SAS, R, Python, Java and C++